MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 It is especially important that powders contact the surface of the diamond window as completely as possible, so it is helpful that they are ground as finely as possible.
 Plan to run powder samples multiple times to verify you are getting a good signal.

 * Select the concave [pressure tip](#pressure-tip)
+* using a spatula, place a small amount of powder sufficient to cover the ATR crystal
-* Position the pressure tower over the window
+* Position the pressure tower over the ATR crystal
 * Tighten the turn the knob until the clutch slips

 _insert powder samples gif_